kristoffer-tungland/DependencyInjection.SourceGenerator/README.md

 This library supports the following dependency injection frameworks, follow the links for more information on how to use them:
 - [Microsoft.Extensions.DependencyInjection](#microsoftextensionsdependencyinjection)

-To use this library you need to install the source generator package and the contacts package.
+To use this library you need to install the source generator package and the contracts package.
 The source generator package is a development dependency and will not be exposed as a dependency to consumers of your projects, while the contracts package contains the attributes and enums used to configure the generator.

 **Note:** The `DependencyInjection.SourceGenerator.Microsoft.Contracts` package has been deprecated.
 Please refer to the [Migration Guide](MigrationGuide.md) for more information.